THE REPRESENTATION YOU NEED IN ORDER TO PROTECT YOUR FAMILY

 Violating a child custody arrangement usually results in more court dates, and these can prove costly.
 If a judge finds the non-compliant parent in contempt, the compliant parent may demand that the other parent reimburse legal fees incurred as a result.
 In addition, a judge may award more visitation time to the filing parent to compensate for time lost.

 In rarer cases, a disobeying parent may be subject to criminal penalties, or even forfeit all custodial rights.
 Penalties may include fines or even jail time.
 These stricter penalties usually apply in only two scenarios: if the disobeying parent was attempting to block custody permanently, or if he or she moves a child to another state.

 Leaving state boundaries with the child, and violating a child custody agreement, may pose a threat to the child’s safety.
 Since custody laws vary so much from state to state, the Uniform Custody Jurisdiction and Enforcement Act permits the state where the parent has traveled with the child to enforce an emergency order, which can return the child to the proper jurisdiction .
 In nearly every other instance, parents must use the same court that made the original custody order.
 This is the rare instance in which another court can make a ruling on an active custody case.

 A violation of a child custody agreement is a serious matter.
 These are legally binding documents that outline an arrangement that the courts believe is in the child’s best interests.
 Refusing to act in accordance with this agreement could result in criminal penalties, fines, and even jail time.
-Custodial parents who are dealing with custody violations should seek the help of a child custody attorney.
+Custodial parents who are dealing with custody violations should seek the help of a Fort Collins family attorney.